What should I do if a tooth falls out by an impact?Back to posts

 Many factors come into play when a dentist is deciding when to perform root canal surgery, such as how long the tooth was left out of the mouth, how severely the tooth has been damaged and how the tooth has been preserved, amongst other factors too.

 Your dentist will begin repairing the tooth though splinting the tooth to the other teeth either side of it, usually using a soft metal wire to keep it in place for few days.
 The duration will be dependent on how long your dentist wants to keep it in foras is clinically beneficial.

 The root of the avulsed tooth will usually repair and reattach to the bone in around three to four weeks, and will be examined again by your dentist after three to six months’ time, to check up on how well the tooth has healed.
 This will be repeated each year for around three years to make sure the tooth has been implanted successfully, and no more action is required.

-If you are at all worried about your oral health or require a dentist, why not contact One dental clinic today, to see how we can help you!
+If you are at all worried about your oral health or require a dentist, why not contact Ascent Dental Care Solihull today, to see how we can help you!

 Require a dental appointment, or are looking for cosmetic surgery such as teeth whitening in Solihull, why not contact Ascent Dental Care Solihull today, for a tailored and friendly service.